 The Organization receives contributions of goods that are processed and sold in its retail thrift operations.
 The contributed goods and salvage of unsalable product have been reflected in the accompanying consolidated financial statements at the lower of cost or market.
 The Organization considers the costs associated with preparing the contributed goods for sale, including labor and associated costs to collect, transport, and process the goods.
 The Organization uses a computational approximation method to calculate the value of inventory at year end.
-Cost for contributed inventory is estimated at 15% of the generated sales value for five weeks immediately following fiscal year end, and salvage is the value of shipments for the two weeks following the fiscal year end that reflect a bale date of June 30 or prior.
+Cost for contributed inventory is estimated at 15% of the generated sales value for five weeks immediately following fiscal year end, and salvage is the value of shipments for the two weeks following the fiscal year end that reflect a sale date of June 30 or prior.
+The Organization also purchases inventory to sell in the stores.
+Purchased inventory is recorded at the lower of cost or market.